NCEAS/vegbank2/helm/docs/prod-deployment.md

       helm install vegbankdb oci://ghcr.io/dataoneorg/charts/cnpg -f values-prod-vegbank-cnpg.yaml
       ```

-3. (Optional) Restore from Data-Only Dump File
+3. (Optional) Restore from Data-Only Postgres v10 Dump File

-> [!NOTE]
-> This step is required only if bootstrapping from the (data-only) dump file, taken from the original VegBank Postgres version 10 database.
+    This step is required only if bootstrapping from the (data-only) dump file, taken from the original VegBank Postgres version 10 database.

->
-> This dump file (created immediately after the legacy (v1) vegbank.org site was taken down on 3/2/2026) is stored on the production ("pdg") cephfs subvolume, which can be accessed on `datateam` at:
+    This dump file (created immediately after the legacy (v1) vegbank.org site was taken down on 3/2/2026) is stored on the production ("pdg") cephfs subvolume, which can be accessed on `datateam` at:

->
-> ```shell
+    ```shell
-> /mnt/ceph/repos/vegbank/vegbank_dataonly_fc_20260302.dump
+    /mnt/ceph/repos/vegbank/vegbank_dataonly_fc_20260302.dump
-> ```
+    ```

-  If you need to restore from the legacy data-only dump file, follow the instructions in the [bootstrap README](../admin/bootstrap/README.md).
-This should be done directly against the CNPG cluster (via the RRW service), and NOT via a pooler layer (see below).
+    - If you need to restore from the legacy data-only dump file, follow the instructions in the [bootstrap README](../admin/bootstrap/README.md).
+This should be done directly against the CNPG cluster (via the RW service), and NOT via a pooler layer (see below).
+Note that the dump file will need to be renamed or symlinked to match the name shown in the bootstrap README.

+4. (Optional) Restore from a CNPG Backup Object

-  If you need to restore from a CNPG Backup object instead, see the [db-recovery file](./db-recovery.md) for instructions.
+    If you need to restore from a CNPG Backup object instead, see the [db-recovery.md file](./db-recovery.md) for instructions.

-4. Deploy the PGBouncer Pooler
+5. Deploy the PGBouncer Pooler

     This step is NOT described in the Helm README, but the PGBouncer deployment is required for production deployments of VegBank, in order to avoid database connection starvation.
 For more details, see the [`DataONEorg/k8s-cluster` documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/postgres/postgres.md#using-a-connection-pooler).